 6) Redemption and Retirement of REC

 Most of the complicated steps are out of the way now.
 The process involved in redeeming RECs is a pretty straightforward one.
 Once purchased, RECs will be transferred into a redemption account.
 At the same time, these RECs are also then retired to remove them from circulation.
 If you sell through a REC issuer, the issuer will handle this process on your behalf!

 Once this is done, REC buyers have the right to claim that they’ve used a volume of renewable energy that is equivalent to the number of RECs that they’ve bought.
 REC redemption is usually done by companies to meet their sustainability goals.

-Note: There is also a small redemption fee involved in this process.
+Note: There is a redemption fee involved in this process.
 I-RECs charges S$0.10/MWh redeemed, while TIGR charges USD$0.04/MWh redeemed.

-Still unsure about the REC registration and trading process?
+Still unsure about the REC registration and trading process after all this?
 Don’t worry.
 Contact us anytime and let us assist you with monetising your solar assets!

 This article was first published on 6 August 2021 and last updated on 10 December 2021 to reflect updated fees under T-RECs.ai.